St. Bernard High School (Los Angeles)

 St. Bernard High School is a four-year coeducational Catholic high school located in Playa Del Rey, California, which is in the West Los Angeles area.
 The school is located next to the Los Angeles International Airport, across from Westchester High School.

-The school's mission statement is "to send forth faith-filled, principled and knowledgeable young men and women by providing an exemplary college preparatory and an extra-curricular education, rooted in Roman Catholic tradition."
+The school's mission statement is "to send faith-filled, principled and knowledgeable young men and women by providing an exemplary college preparatory and an extra-curricular education, rooted in Roman Catholic tradition."
 The school was founded in 1957.
 It is located within the Roman Catholic Archdiocese of Los Angeles.

 Events

 Plans for St. Bernard High School were begun in 1955, in response to the need for high schools in the Westchester–Playa del Rey area.
 Classes were held for one year at the St. Anastasia School while the present campus was being completed.
 On December 4, 1957, a ceremony blessed the present site.

 During the 2007 and 2008 school years, the school added new computers for teachers and students.
 In the 2008/09 school year, a state-of-the-art video production studio was added.
 An Academic Success Class was developed in 2008 to ensure academic achievement for students that seem to have fallen behind in their studies.
 In the fall of 2008, Academic Coach training was provided to over 30 qualified juniors and seniors.
 The Academic Coaches work with students one-on-one and in teams during the Academic Success Class.
 In addition, teachers post assignments and syllabi on the school's online portal, allowing parents to access the site from any computer.

 In June 2009, the school hired a new principal, Mike Alvarez, a former principal of St. John Bosco High School.

 The 51st Graduation ceremony was held, on June 3, 2011 at The Cathedral of Our Lady of the Angels, in light of the Class of 1961's 50th class jubilee reunion.
 Seventy percent of St. Bernard's 2011 graduates were accepted to four-year universities, and ninety eight percent of the class went on to attend higher learning institutes.

 Enrollment had doubled, greatly, from the 2010–2011 school year to the 2011–2012 school....Due to this increase, SBHS became a member of the LMU/LA: Family Of Schools.

 In July 2012, the school announced the appointment of co-principal, Dr. Cynthia Hoepner, who will be Co-Principal of Operations.
 Co-Principal Mike Alvarez will be in charge of Advancement & Campus Ministry.

 In the summer of 2013, Mike Alvarez resigned as co-principal making Dr. Cynthia Hoepner the school's first female principal bringing some much needed campus remodeling and upgrading such as changes to the school library, computer labs, hallways, front office/offices, and the installation of wifi.

 Dr Patrick Lynch became principal in Fall of 2016.